sathya-shetty/Retail_sales_analysis_using_SQL/README.md

 - Renamed the incorrectly named `quantiy` column to `quantity`.
 - Verified the total number of records imported into the table.
 - Checked all columns for missing (`NULL`) values.
-- Confirmed whether the values were ready to perform further analysis.
+- Confirmed whether the values were ready for further analysis.

 ### Preview the Data
 To check whether the respective columns have appropriate values after importing.